A New Life (film): Reception

 The film received mostly mixed reviews upon its release.
 Janet Maslin wrote in The New York Times: "A film of Mr. Alda's is guaranteed to make you feel 10 years older, no matter what age you were when you went in.
 That's not entirely a negative thing, since it does have its soothing side.
 The middle-aged audience that made The Four Seasons a hit obviously enjoyed the feeling of recognition that comes with Mr. Alda's work, and that same audience may like the equally predictable A New Life [...] almost as well."
-Roger Ebert stated: "Like “Four Seasons,” his debut as a writer-director, “A New Life” is Alda's version of various rites of passage.
+Roger Ebert stated: "Like Four Seasons, his debut as a writer-director, A New Life is Alda's version of various rites of passage.
 His ambition is not to bring anything new or revealing to his subject matter, but to see it as it is.
 If you told him you recognized all of the characters, that would be a compliment.
 The result is a little hard to evaluate.
 Alda's purpose is to show us fairly typical people going through fairly typical things.
 They live, we watch.
 On that voyeuristic level, the movie works."

-In one notable review from The Washington Post, Desson Howe wrote, "There's nothing tricky to Alan Alda: no Eddie Murphy worship-me complex, no Woody Allen navel-contemplating, no Steve Martin I'm-brilliant-watch-me-dance routines.
+In one notable review from The Washington Post, Desson Howe wrote: "There's nothing tricky to Alan Alda: no Eddie Murphy worship-me complex, no Woody Allen navel-contemplating, no Steve Martin I'm-brilliant-watch-me-dance routines.
 He's just a witty Mr. Nice Guy, all positive reinforcement and sincerity.
-In "A New Life," which he wrote and directed and stars in, for a change Alda doesn't play a self-righteous lib a` le Martin Sheen, which is refreshing.
-And though "New Life's" premise—the tribulations of a male divorce' -- is hardly groundbreaking, its safe confines provide Alda ample room for his engaging brand of sitcom repartee. [...]
+In A New Life, which he wrote and directed and stars in, for a change Alda doesn't play a self-righteous lib a` le Martin Sheen, which is refreshing.
+And though New Lifes premise—the tribulations of a male divorce' -- is hardly groundbreaking, its safe confines provide Alda ample room for his engaging brand of sitcom repartee. [...]
 Steve has passed the singles physical.
 Now it's time to try the married version, full of all those b-words—birthing, breathing, bonding.
 How he fares is hardly nail-biting fare, but it leaves you with a favorable impression of Alda—even if his openly bleeding heart has made you cringe in the past."
-In another such review, Rita Kempley wrote: "Quick, somebody cancel Alan Alda's subscription to Ms. The Schwarzenegger of sensitivity is at it again, razing our consciousness with "A New Life," the story of an insensitivo who turns into a giving guy.
-Alda [...] wrote and directed this romance for the "Donahue" set. [...]
-"A New Life" indeed."
+In another such review, Rita Kempley wrote: "Quick, somebody cancel Alan Alda's subscription to Ms. The Schwarzenegger of sensitivity is at it again, razing our consciousness with A New Life, the story of an insensitivo who turns into a giving guy.
+Alda [...] wrote and directed this romance for the Donahue set. [...]
+A New Life indeed."

 The film holds a rating of 33% on Rotten Tomatoes from nine reviews.